lleck/lleck.github.io/_posts/2018-02-21-A Sonic Prayer to Vaiyuh.md.md

 ***Another transcendental interface in development:***

 The tools/ interfaces in development, are aiming at the medium air, specifically air in movement/ wind.
-It's attempt is to build a kind of toolkit to setup a *temple for the wind*.
+The attempt is to build a kind of kit to setup a *temple for the wind*.

 Wind is: